Skip to content

 # If /dbname is specified then only this database will be scanned by the sensor

-connectionString: "<YOUR MS SQL INSTANCE CONNECTION STRING>"
+connectionString: "<YOUR SQL SERVER INSTANCE CONNECTION STRING>"

 # Default database name to use if not specified in the connection string